wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * If there was a **revolution** in Australian society it was the product of the Commonwealth reconstruction training scheme.

 * Is it possible for the funds to be used for other purposes, such as **revolution**, wars of national liberation, terrorism or guerilla activities in other countries.

+* I quote from a document titled  Communist Rules for **Revolution**  which was written in 1919 and which lists the 4 basic rules as:
+What their leaders are doing is trying to bring about what they call a revolutionary situation.

 * This is a rehearsal for **revolution**.